 DIY Breakaway Clasp for Survival Necklaces

 The cheap breakaway necklace clasps are not meant to carry anything heavy.
-If you plan on putting lots of gear round your neck, you need something more reliable.
+If you plan on putting lots of gear around your neck, you need something more reliable.

 A very effective DIY breakaway clasp can be made with heat shrink tubing.

-Basically, you put the ends of a paracord necklace inside of a piece of tubing.
-Then you heat the tubing so it holds the paracord in place.
+You put the ends of a paracord necklace inside of a piece of tubing.
+Then you heat the tubing, so it holds the paracord in place.

 The tubing is strong enough to hold a heavier necklace, but the paracord will still slip out if snagged.
 You can use this in addition to a standard clasp if you want a shorter necklace.